Heads up Foodies… Taste of Auckland is here!

 3. Taste of Auckland has arrived – woohoo!

-Held over four days (1-4 November), Taste of Auckland presented by Electrolux is ideal for those who love food, cooking and everything in between.
-In other words, it is the event for ultimate foodie heaven!
-Taste showcases some of Auckland’s best restaurants, all in pop up style at the festival, and each restaurant offers 3-4 dishes for you to try.
-Check out the restaurant menus hereTaste has their own festival currency, namely ‘Crowns’ ($1 = 1 crown).
-You use a Crown card to purchase food, drinks and experiences.
+Taste has their own festival currency, namely ‘Crowns’ ($1 = 1 crown).
+Use a Crown card to buy food, drinks and experiences.
 Restaurant dishes cost between 6.50 and 14 crowns, while a restaurant’s ‘Icon Dish’ (limited availability) costs between 12 and 30 crowns.
-Crown cards are available for purchase at the entrance, and are also included in some of the ticket options.
-More about crowns and tickets here
+Crown cards are available at the entrance, and are also included in some of the ticket options.
+More about crowns and tickets here.

 Check out my highlights below at Taste of Auckland, including my favourite dishes, food stands and photos!
 Enjoy!